ArtiScales/ParcelManager/src/main/resources/doc/AttributePolicy.md

 ## Attributes of input parcels
 According to the schema below, input parcels are required to have specific attributes depending on the parcel operation.
 <br />
-Concerning division processes, only parcels with their **SPLIT** field set to 1 are reshaped.
+Concerning division processes, only parcels with their *markingField* set to 1 are reshaped.
 The outputs contains the same initial fields, plus a **SIMULATED** field if the reshape has proceeded successfully.
 <br />
-Concerning workflows, community, section and number fields are required.
-Their values change in the output parcels (see section above).
+Concerning workflows, *community*, *section*, *number* and *markingField* fields are required.
+As only zone provided in the **ZoneDivision** workflow will be reshaped, the *markingField* is not mandatory for this workflow.
+Value of fields *community*, *section* and *number* change in the output parcels (see section above).
 As reshaped parcels aren't produced from a single input parcel, every of the other fields are set to *null*.
 It is possible to detect if a section has been changed with the *Workflow.isNewSection()* abstract method.
 <br />
 <br />
 <img alt="schema with mandatory attributes for Parcel Manager operations" src="./attSchema.png"/>